ABDULLAHG87/SE-Companion/README.md

 ## Screenshots of the Project
 !["Screenshot of the LevelMeUp Dashboard"](https://github.com/ABDULLAHG87/SE-Companion/blob/main/apps/static/img/screenshot/dashboard%20screen.PNG)
+**hero page and Navbar of the Dashboard**

 !["Quicklinks of the Dashboard"](https://github.com/ABDULLAHG87/SE-Companion/blob/main/apps/static/img/screenshot/dashboard2.PNG)
+**Quicklinks section of the Dashboard**

 ## Related Projects
-The above project the main project executive for now, but with more features to be added to make
+The above project the main project executive for now, but with more features to be added to make the project more User -Friendly and interactive.

 ## Licensing
 This project is licensed under the [MIT License](LICENSE).